ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 - In the new dataset, we excluded derived and standardized variables in an effort to avoid redundancy and reduce multicollinearity effect.

 Variables selected and included for further analysis were:
-- continent
-- date
-- location
+- continent, date, location
-- new cases
-- new deaths
-- stringecy index
-- new vaccinations
-- new tests
+- new cases, new deaths, stringency index
-- people fully vaccinated
-- total boosters
+- new vaccinations, new tests, people fully vaccinated, total boosters
-- hospital patients
+- hospital patients, ICU patients, hospital beds per thousand
-- icu patients
-- population
-- population density
-- median age
+- population, population density, median age
-- percentage of population aged 65 years and above
+- % population aged 65+, % population aged 70+
-- percentage of poplation aged 70 years and older
-- gdp per capita
-- extreme poverty
+- GDP per capita, extreme poverty
-- cardiovascular death rate
-- diabetes prevalence
+- cardiovascualar death rate, diabetes prevalence
-- female smokers
-- male smokers
+- female smokers, male smokers
-- hospital bed per thousand
-- life expectancy
-- human development index
+- life expectancy, human development index

-All the variables included were numerical data types apart from the identifiers and date variable.
+All the variables included were numerical data types apart from the identifiers (location, continent) and date variable.

 #### Data Cleaning
 We observed a pattern in some of the variables.
 New cases and new deaths were recorded on a weekly basis, while new vaccinations, new tests, people fully vaccinated, total boosters, hospital patients, ICU patients recorded in inconsistent days, and some variables having static values (population, population density, median age, aged 65 and older, aged 70 and older, GDP per capita, extreme poverty, cardiovascular death rate, diabetes prevalence, female smokers, male smokers, hospital beds per thousand, life expectancy, human development index).